heroku/devcenter-java/README.md

 Looks good.
 We can now visit the app with `heroku open`.

-## Next Step: Database-driven Apps
+## Next steps: database-driven apps

 The [Spring MVC Hibernate tutorial](spring-mvc-hibernate) will guide you through setting up a database-driven application on Heroku.